Skip to Page Content

 Q. What is the Delaware Gross Receipts Tax?

-A. Delaware's Gross Receipts Tax is a tax on the total gross revenues of a business, regardless of their source.
+A. Delaware’s Gross Receipts Tax is a tax on the total gross revenues of a business, regardless of their source.
 This tax is levied on the seller of goods or services, rather than on the consumer.
-Gross receipts tax rates currently range from .096% to 1.92%, depending on the business activity.
+Gross receipts tax rates currently range from .0945% to .7468%, depending on the business activity.
+To determine the gross receipts tax rate for a specific business activity in the State of Delaware, please visit the Tax Tip for your business type.

 Q. Who is required to pay Delaware's Gross Receipts Tax?